Lucky Horseshoe Cross

 Sparkling horseshoe decorations at weddings are unlikely to provide much 'good luck'.
 As mentioned above, for good luck to pour out, a horse must first have used the shoe.
 These tend to be rusty and dirty – not the sort of thing to decorate a wedding cake with.
 And as for protecting babies and old folk, newlyweds are 'not supposed' to have any babies yet, and usually they are not old folks.

 It's easy to make a connection between horseshoe and horse, horse and groom, groom and bride, bride and bridle.
 But etymologically, there is little or no connection.
 (See wedding rings)

-Horseshoes with crosses might be lucky charms with a religious blessing for some befuddled people, but for Christians those crosses are just another sign of their faith.
+Horseshoes with crosses might be imagined as lucky charms with a religious blessing for some people, but for Christians a horseshoe is just a frame around the cross symbol of their faith.
 (Christianity seems to fit well with cowboys – just think of all those country & western Gospel songs.)